Koke took center stage as Atletico Madrid cruised to victory.

-And the hosts gave themselves a two-goal cushion a minute later through a lovely passing move that culminated with Koke's low cross being converted by Mandzukic for his second Champions League goal this season.
+The home side gave itself a two-goal cushion a minute later through a lovely passing move that culminated with Koke's low cross being converted by Mandzukic for his second Champions League goal this season.

 Godin grabbed the fourth with a well-taken header and, with the last attack, Cerci rattled the post before curling in the rebound to complete a convincing Atletico triumph.